2024–25 Polish Cup

 The 2024–25 Polish Cup (Puchar Polski /pl/) was the 71st season of the annual Polish football knockout tournament.
-The competition began on 6 August 2024 with the preliminary round and ended on 2 May 2025 with the final match at the PGE Narodowy in Warsaw.
+The competition began on 6 August 2024 with the preliminary round and ended on 2 May 2025 with the final match at the Stadion Narodowy in Warsaw.
 The Polish Cup is considered the second-most important club title in Polish football after the Ekstraklasa championship.
 The competition was organised by the Polish Football Association (PZPN).
 Winners of the competition qualified for the first qualifying round of the 2025–26 UEFA Europa League.

 The defending champions Wisła Kraków were knocked out by fellow second-tier side Polonia Warsaw in the round of 16.
 In the final, Legia Warsaw defeated Pogoń Szczecin 4–3 to win their 21st cup title.